Aluminium Electrolytic Capacitor

 - Tolerance: Electrolytic capacitors have a very wide tolerance.
-Typically this may be -50% + 100%.
+Often capacitors may be quoted as -20% and +80%.
 This is not normally a problem in applications such as decoupling or power supply smoothing, etc. However they should not be used in circuits where the exact value is of importance.

 Unlike many other types of capacitor, electrolytic capacitors are polarised and must be connected within a circuit so that they only see a voltage across them in a particular way.
 The capacitors themselves are marked so that polarity can easily be seen.
 In addition to this it is common for the can of the capacitor to be connected to the negative terminal.

 It is absolutely necessary to ensure that any electrolytic capacitors are connected within a circuit with the correct polarity.
 A reverse bias voltage will cause the centre oxide layer forming the dielectric to be destroyed as a result of electrochemical reduction.
 If this occurs a short circuit will appear and excessive current can cause the capacitor to become very hot.
 If this occurs the component may leak the electrolyte, but under some circumstances they can explode.
 As this is not uncommon, it is very wise to take precautions and ensure the capacitor is fitted correctly, especially in applications where high current capability exists.